jtorrents/b2b-php/README.md

 ### Tax Reports

+Tax reports are automatically generated based on the fiscal obligations of the invoice issuer.
+For example, issuers subject to Spanish Verifactu requirements will have tax reports automatically created when they send invoices.

+**Important**: Before tax reports can be generated, you must configure your `TaxReportSettings` for the account.
+This can be done either:
+- Via the SDK using `$client->taxReportSettings` operations
+- Through the B2BRouter web interface

-Tax reports are automatically generated when you create and send invoices.
-They contain critical compliance information including QR codes for verification.
+Once configured, tax reports will contain critical compliance information including QR codes for verification.

 #### Retrieve a Tax Report